 I’ve also included a video of our Deaf Mentor, Susan, teaching us bathroom signs!
 Enjoy!

 - Faucet, tap

 Other things that you can find and label in the bathroom:

 There you have it!
 Some of these may be familiar or seem redundant from the kitchen post.
-For example, you might have noticed that cabinet and light have been put on this list too.
+For example, you might have noticed that “cabinet” and “light” have been put on this list too.
 That just means you have more opportunity to practice these signs since they’re in multiple rooms!
 More bang for your buck!!
 I hope you find this helpful!
 If you’re looking for more ways to learn sign language, check out this list of ASL learning resources I have compiled for you.
 There are ASL dictionaries, apps, youtube channels and more so that you can figure out what resources work best for you.
-Comment below if you have any thoughts or vocabulary you would like to share!
-Thanks for reading!
+Comment below if you have any thoughts or vocabulary you would like me to share!